 Kindle Oasis is a niche device, though it is cheaper these days at £230 for the standard 8GB version, £260 for 32GB (both Wi-Fi only), while the 3G+Wi-Fi version is costly at £320.
 Remember though – if you buy the 3G version you do get free 3G connectivity for life, as with the other Kindles.

 While the original Oasis centred almost entirely around the lack of weight, the waterpoofing and larger screen add extra incentives to plump for the 2017 Oasis.

 There's almost nothing to the Oasis; it feels featherweight (although it is weightier than the old model at 194g instead of 131g) and you can easily balance it on one hand.
 The 3.4mm thickness of the screen part is the same as the original but it still seems incredible compared with other devices.
 If it's the way all tablets could be, then we want to go there.

 However, there is one disadvantage to this – without the included battery cover case the device feels almost too delicate.
 And that's not good for those of us who expect to take our Kindles poolside, on planes and – well – everywhere we go (although you can always take it into the actual pool now).

 The controls are so simple – whether you prefer touch or physical buttons, you're catered for, while the controls are reversible depending on whether you're right or left-handed.

 There's a lot to love about the Kindle Oasis, even if many of the core features are available on the significantly cheaper Kindle Paperwhite.
 But that's missing the point – and if you've got this far we'd bet that won't bother you.
 The new larger screen is also pretty darn awesome.
-It's unashamedly premium; the top-line Kindle that says you're a serious reader.
-If you plump for the 3G version especially.
+It's unashamedly premium; the top-line Kindle that says you're a serious reader (especially if you plump for the 3G version).